Hosseinadeli/hosseinadeli.github.io/index.md

 May 2023 - Released our dataset on dynamics of object grouping in humans [[data](https://github.com/Hosseinadeli/affinity_attention)]

-May 2023 - Our work on A brain-inspired object-based attention network for multiobject recognition and visual reasoning is out in JoV [[paper](https://jov.arvojournals.org/article.aspx?articleid=2785636)][[preprint](https://www.biorxiv.org/content/10.1101/2022.04.02.486850v2.abstract)][[code](https://github.com/Hosseinadeli/OCRA)]
+May 2023 - Our work on A brain-inspired object-based attention network for multiobject recognition and visual reasoning is out in Journal of Vision [[paper](https://jov.arvojournals.org/article.aspx?articleid=2785636)][[preprint](https://www.biorxiv.org/content/10.1101/2022.04.02.486850v2.abstract)][[code](https://github.com/Hosseinadeli/OCRA)]

 &nbsp;